 - Tutors also receive training on accessibility issues, providing them guidelines on how to design courses that are more accessible.

-- INDES Manager: oversees accessibility matters, by checking existing content, prioritizing content revision according to accessibility standards and managing a technical team, who will provide direct support to users.
+- INDES staff: oversees accessibility matters, by checking existing content, prioritizing content revision according to accessibility standards and managing a technical team, who will provide direct support to users.
 Request for technical support can be made by completing the following form INDES HELP.

-- We provide below a form through which users can provide feedback on any issues they might encounter within our website.
+- We provide a form through which users can provide feedback on any issues they might encounter within our website.

 Since we use services delivered by multiple vendors we address accessibility issues according to each of such software applications and/or systems, as shown below: